 Board of Directors

-Board Secretary, Programming, and Outreach Advisor — Carrie Burgess
+Board Secretary, Advisor for Maternal Health —

 Board Treasurer — Betsy Chandler